 The only sweatshirt that may be worn at school is the St. Patrick sweatshirt.
 All other sweatshirts are unacceptable.
-The only exceptions to this guideline is that eighth-grade students may wear their class sweat shirt or following the high school entrance exam, sweatshirts representing one of the four Catholic High Schools.
+The only exceptions to this guideline is that eighth-grade students may wear their class sweat shirt or following acceptance to Catholic High School, sweatshirts representing one of the five Catholic High Schools.